 If you are planning on taking our Level 1 Personal Trainer Certification, this manual, the spreadsheets, and the below articles are you study guide.
 Paul, Dawn, and the Senior Coaches are your mentors.
 Good Luck, and welcome to the Sand & Steel Team.

-Suggested Online Courses From CrossFit
+Suggested Online Courses From CrossFit (Personal Trainers Only)

 Currently, there are ten beginner programs to choose from.
 These are listed in order of difficulty.